nashaudio/manhattan-issues/README.md

 # manhattan-issues
-Issue tracking for Manhattan (http://nash.audio/manhattan).
+Issue tracking for Manhattan music editor and programming language, including the Manhattan API and game music engine.

 This is a public repository tracking the changes, bug reports, and feature requests for the Manhattan software (https://nash.audio/manhattan).